-The National Trust cares for over 300 acres of countryside and coastline extending east from Glendurgan along to Maenporth.
+The National Trust cares for over 300 acres of countryside extending along several miles of stunning coastline from Glendurgan to Maenporth beach.

-Heading east from Durgan leads along the Helford River and around to Rosemullion Head where the Helford river meets Falmouth bay.
-The route is especially charming in spring when an abundance of wild flowers often lines the footpath.
+Heading east from Durgan, initially along a short stretch of quiet road, the footpath leads through meadows and woodland areas, following the coastline to Rosemullion Head where the Helford River meets Falmouth Bay.
+The route is especially charming in spring when an abundance of wild flowers often line the footpath.
 As the route heads towards Falmouth it's easy to spot iconic local landmarks such as St Anthony's Lighthouse and Pendennis Castle in the distance.

 Heading west from Durgan along the re-routed coastpath leads to Helford Passage, an historic crossing point of the Helford River.
-Extreme weather in 2015 resulted in some impressive landslides so the route now follows the hill further up from Durgan and is then sign posted along the improved route to Helford Passage.
+Extreme weather in 2015 resulted in some impressive landslides so the route now follows the hill further up from Durgan and is sign posted along the improved route to Helford Passage.
 A seasonal passenger ferry runs across the river to the idyllic Helford village and the Lizard peninsula.
-At Helford Passage you'll also find the Ferryboat Inn, an idyllic locally run pub offering delicious home made food and a selection of fine ales.
+At Helford Passage you'll also find the Ferryboat Inn, a 300 year old pub offering delicious home made pub classics and various ales and soft drinks.